Should one refrigerate eggs?

 Severe diarrhoea, a high temperature and painful abdominal cramps are the common symptoms; those with a thriving diverse microbiome may have all of these signs or none of them.

 Being a keeper of hens, I think I once was infected; the symptoms were unpleasant, lasted a few days and I recovered without medication.
-A daily dose of the kefir, a probiotic easy to make in our own kitchens I believe was my saving grace.
+A daily dose of kefir, a probiotic easy to make in our own kitchens I believe was my saving grace.

 A fresh egg